 - The “Set Reading Order to Last” property is enabled for groups.
 For example, this property allows you to place navigation buttons at the title level but set them to be read last.
 This way you can take advantage of inheritance, but override typical reading order behavior.

 - The “Language” property is enabled for text blocks.
 Using this property, you can let a screen reader know that a specific text block is different from the default language of the page.
 This is useful if you are using multiple languages in the same course.

 - Visible focus indicators are displayed in web-based publishes.
-This is a requirement of the WCAG 2.0 AA guidelines.
-A bright orange outline will be displayed for any element on the page that can receive focus, like an entry field, checkbox, or button.
+This is a requirement of the WCAG 2.2 AAA guidelines.
+An author-selectable color and pixel width (bright orange by default) outline will be displayed for any element on the page that can receive focus, like an entry field, checkbox, or button.